unstandard/peer-review/manuscript/manuscript.md

 ## Data & Code Availability

-All code, 10k-digit files, and a Jupyter notebook are archived at:
+All code and 10k-digit files are archived at:
 <https://doi.org/10.5281/zenodo.XXXXXXXX>
 MIT License.